jchock/jchock.github.io/essays/Interests-and-Future-Goals.md

 ## Interests in Software Engineering

 So far in my college career, I've found an interest in front-end and back-end software development.
-I really enjoy programming a user interface and making things as user-friendly as possible.
+I've worked with Angular.js as a web framework and I really enjoy programming a user interface and making things as user-friendly as possible.
 The front-end is really all users see when they go to a website or use a web application, paying little to no attention to what goes on behind the scenes.
 This fact provides me with an extra motivation to really impress users with the final product.

 While the front-end is what users see, I believe the back-end data analytics is the more important of the two.
+For the back-end, I've used C/C++ to implement different algorithms for data processing.
 Without a back-end to any software, the front-end becomes nothing more than an interface for users to interact with nothing.
 In the back-end, I'm particularly interested in algorithm development and database management.
 These two parts of the back-end are significant and allow the front-end to display appropriate information.

 ## Expectations for the Future
 <img class="ui tiny right spaced image" src="../images/java.png">